 Why?
 Two major challenges.

 First, solid-state batteries are exceptionally expensive to make.
-Second, they tend to short-circuit because of something called “dendrites,” which form in the solid electrolyte substance over time.
+Second, they tend to short-circuit because of something called “dendrites.”
+These are cracks that form in the solid electrolyte substance over time.

-But an exciting and promising tech startup by the name of QuantumScape (NYSE:QS) is solving these problems as we speak — turning the promising theory of solid-state batteries into a disruptive reality.
+But an exciting and promising tech startup by the name of QuantumScape (QS) is solving these problems as we speak.
+And it’s turning the promising theory of solid-state batteries into a disruptive reality.

-Specifically, QuantumScape is a solid-state battery maker that has, over the past few years, developed a novel breakthrough technology platform solving the cost and performance challenges of SSBs.
+Specifically, QuantumScape is a solid-state battery maker that has developed a novel breakthrough technology platform solving the cost and performance challenges of SSBs.

-On the cost front, QS employs an anode-less battery cell design that eliminates anode manufacturing costs, brining QuantumScape’s all-in battery costs to 17% lower than all-in costs for traditional lithium-ion batteries.
+QS employs an anode-less battery cell design that eliminates anode manufacturing costs, bringing its all-in battery costs to 17% lower than all-in costs for traditional lithium-ion batteries.
 QuantumScape also developed a streamlined process for sourcing its materials, which should allow for scalable and cost-effective battery manufacturing.

 Thus, by addressing the two largest short-comings of solid-state battery chemistry, QuantumScape has positioned itself to create a new class of EV batteries.
 Batteries that are cheaper, last longer, charge faster, and are overall a better solution than the Lithium-ion status quo.

-On the basis alone, QS stock — a core holding in our Innovation Investor portfolio — has Millionaire-Maker potential.
+On the basis alone, QS stock has Millionaire-Maker potential.

 QuantumScape Is More Than Just Talk